My Must-Have Garden Tools

 3. Garden Gloves with Fingertip Grip

 I go through a lot of gloves, but the ones I reach for again and again are breathable, snug-fitting, and have rubberized fingertips for extra grip.
-They protect my hands without making me feel clumsy.
-Then there is another pair of gloves I love which have claws on the finger tips.
-Click on the link here to see how cool they are!
-They are perfect for digging in the dirt.
+They protect my hands from scrapes and thorns without making me feel clumsy—I can still feel what I’m doing, whether I’m pulling tiny weeds or tying up floppy stems.

 4. Kneeling Pad or Garden Kneeler